Stoke Primary School

 Appendices included :

-Appendix 1.
-School Complaints Procedure - Complaints Form
+Appendix 1 - School Complaints Procedure - Complaint Form

 The person responsible for managing complaints (Complaints Co-ordinator) is: Ann Marrs, Headteacher